krisalyssa/craigcottingham.github.io/source/blog/2012-09-20-cigar-ne-cigar.html.md

   $ rake db:migrate
 ```

-We&rsquo;ll make one modification to the model class: when a new instance is created,
+We'll make one modification to the model class: when a new instance is created,
-a new directory will be created in `public/files` named with the value of `name`.[^fn2]
+a new directory will be created in `public/files` named with the value of `name`. [^2]

 ```ruby
   require 'fileutils'